Rainy Thursday forecast — tackle it with these activities - News Break

 Rainy Thursday forecast — tackle it with these activities

-(BEAVER, AK) Rain is set to put a damper on outdoor activities in Beaver Thursday, but it doesn’t have to stop you from getting things done.
+(CENTRALIA, OK) Rain is set to put a damper on outdoor activities in Centralia Thursday, but it doesn’t have to stop you from getting things done.
 In fact, a grey, drippy day can be the perfect time for some activities — check out these ideas as well as your four-day forecast.

-Along with rain Thursday, here’s the rest of the four-day forecast for Beaver:
+Along with a rainy Thursday, here’s the rest of the four-day forecast for Centralia:

 Thursday, May 27